Gabriele Piana

-Gabriele Piana (born 23 August 1986) is an Italian racing driver known for his successes in the GT4 category.
-He is a two-time champion of the ADAC GT4 Germany, having won the title for Hofor Racing by Bonk Motorsport in 2020 and 2021, as well as the 2023 winner of the GT4 European Series.
-Piana has also triumphed at the Nürburgring 24 Hours, winning his respective classes five times, and the Dubai 24 Hour, winning overall in 2018.
+Gabriele Piana (born 23 August 1986) is an Italian racing driver, known for his success in the GT4 category.
+He is an ADAC GT4 Germany and GT4 European Series champion, having won the titles for Hofor Racing by Bonk Motorsport in 2021 and 2023 respectively.
+Since 2017, Piana has also competed in GT World Challenge Europe for Mercedes-AMG teams.
+He has triumphed at the Nürburgring 24 Hours, winning his class six times, and the Dubai 24 Hour, winning overall in 2018.